Evagan2018/Hello/README.md

 ## Build on Local Development Computer

-To generate an application for a specific target-type, build-type, and compiler execute the following command line:
+To generate the application for a specific target-type, build-type, and compiler execute the following command line:

 ```txt
 > cbuild Hello.csolution.yml --update-rte --packs --context Hello.Debug+CS300 --toolchain AC6 --rebuild